siddhi1999/GSIV20_Siddhi_Ben/README.md

 c.
 Points I could have improved:

 1. The styling could have been better.
 But I gave my best shot given the deadline.

-d.
-Feedback:

-1. In the task details, it's mentioned to display the cast details and director's name.
-But in the API there's no such data for these mentioned details.
+If I've got 4 more hours I would improve it.